harshgrovr/Semester_Project/README.md

   #### Set Up
   ##### Using Docker
-  - docker build -t harsh .
-  - docker run -it -p 8888:8888 -v ~/:/host harsh jupyter notebook --allow-root /host
+  - docker run -it -p 8888:8888 -v <Project_DIR>:/tf/ harshgrover51/mindmap:tf-gpu-1.14.0
-  - Open Browser and run locahost:8888 to launch notebook
+  - Open Browser and run locahost:8888 to launch notebook and copy paste the code from terminal
   ##### Using Conda
   - This repo contains two environment files fcn8_ensembling.yml and mask_rcnn.yml for setting up environment for FCN8 and MaskRCNN respectively.
   - Make sure you have conda installed and using following commands create two environments.
 YML files can be found in "Conda_Env_Files" Folder: